 8. Swimming reflex

 Place your newborn face down in water and you’ll see her begin to paddle and kick in a swimming motion.
-Despite looking as though she is swimming, she has no swimming skills and will drown if left unassisted.
+Despite looking as though she is swimming, don’t be fooled.
+She has no swimming skills and will drown if left unassisted.
 This is a risky reflex to test as young babies can swallow water while submerged.
 This reflex disappears between 4 and 6 months.

 9. Babkin reflex

 Apply even pressure to both of your baby’s palms and you’ll see the Babkin reflex in action.
 Your baby will either flex or rotate her head, or open her mouth – or do a combination of all three!